 With implementation of the County's Standard Conditions typical for a construction project, the project would result in less-than-significant impacts to cultural resources.
 Cumulative development in the community of Orcutt includes new residential units and commercial space, all of which are currently proposed, in process, approved, and/or under construction.
 Buildout of the Orcutt area would continue to urbanize this area and could result in impacts to cultural resources, including previously-unidentified archaeological resources.
 The Orcutt Community Plan EIR (County of Santa Barbara 1997a) identified potentially significant impacts to historic resources resulting from Orcutt Community Plan buildout due to construction of structures, roadways, utility lines, and parks on historic sites.
 The Orcutt Community Plan EIR also identified potentially significant impacts to archaeological resources resulting from Orcutt Community Plan buildout due to destruction of pre-historic resources resulting from surface and subsurface grading, as well as increased incidents of pilferage and vandalism.
 The potential cultural resources impacts of each project would be addressed on a case-by-case basis as individual projects are reviewed by County decision-makers.
 Implementation of County policies and development standards related to cultural resources such as Orcutt Community Plan Policies OT-O-1, HA-O-1, and HA-O-2 and Comprehensive Plan Land Use Element Historical and Archaeological Sites Policies 1 through 5 would minimize these potential cumulative impacts.
-Therefore, cumulative cultural resources impacts would be would be available and would therefore be less than significant.
+Therefore, cumulative cultural resources impacts would be potentially significant, but the project's contribution to such impacts would not be considerable and would therefore be less than significant.